Learning Sparse Graphon Mean Field Games: EXPERIMENTS

-\paragraph{Experimental Results.} As seen in Figures~\ref{fig:cyber} and Figure~\ref{fig:beach}, the approximate exploitability $\Delta J(\pi) = \int_{\mathcal I} \sup_{\pi^* \in \Pi} J^{\Psi(\pi)}_\alpha(\pi^*) - J^{\Psi(\pi)}_\alpha(\pi) \, \mathrm d\alpha$ of a mean field policy $\pi$ quantifies the sub-optimality of the obtained equilibrium and quickly converges in the Cyber Security and Beach Bar scenario using OMD.
+\paragraph{Experimental Results.} As seen in Figures~\ref{fig:cyber} and \ref{fig:beach}, the approximate exploitability $\Delta J(\pi) = \int_{\mathcal I} \sup_{\pi^* \in \Pi} J^{\Psi(\pi)}_\alpha(\pi^*) - J^{\Psi(\pi)}_\alpha(\pi) \, \mathrm d\alpha$ of a MF policy $\pi$ quantifies the sub-optimality of the obtained equilibrium and quickly converges in the Cyber Security and Beach Bar scenario using OMD.
 We obtain near-identical results also for the Heterogeneous Cyber Security problem, which are omitted for space reasons.
-The algorithm converges to an equilibrium where, as expected, the agents with the most connections in the graph will attempt to defend at fixed cost, as their expected cost from not defending is higher than for agents with fewer connections.
+The algorithm converges to an equilibrium where, as expected, the agents with the most connections in the graph attempt to defend at fixed cost, as their expected cost from not defending is higher than for agents with fewer connections.
 The system quickly runs into an almost time-stationary state, where the costs of defending equilibrate with the expected cost of future infection, see Figure~\ref{fig:cyber}.
-Since we consider a finite-horizon problem however, the option of defending becomes increasingly unattractive as time runs out.
-The probability of an agent at graphon index $\alpha$ being infected at any time shows an interesting behavior: At $\alpha=0$, the probability is quite high due to the great number of connections.
+Since we consider a finite-horizon however, the option of defending becomes increasingly unattractive as time runs out.
+The probability of an agent $\alpha$ being infected at any time shows an interesting behavior: At $\alpha=0$, the probability is quite high due to the great number of connections.
 As $\alpha$ decreases, so does the probability of being infected at all times.
-However, as soon as $\alpha$ passes a threshold where defense is no longer worth it, the probability of nodes being infected jumps up.
+However, as soon as $\alpha$ passes a threshold where defense is no longer individually worth it, the fraction of infected nodes jumps up.